-- 1. Bleed screw - 3.
-Install the bleed screws.
+- 1. Bleed screw

+- 3. Install the bleed screws.

+- Lower the front wheel so that it is on the ground, and then put the sidestand down.

 Adjusting the shock absorber assembly

 This shock absorber assembly is equipped with a spring preload adjusting ring, a rebound damping force adjusting knob and a compression damping force adjusting screw.